nroggendorff/train-llama/README.md

 ## Notes

 - The pipeline uses Git LFS for handling large files.
-- Models are automatically pushed to Hugging Face Hub when `push-to-hub` is enabled.
+- Models are automatically pushed to Hugging Face Hub when `PUSH_TO_HUB` is enabled.
 - Training can be resumed from checkpoints by adjusting the `INIT` and `INST` environment variables.